cwojtak/ece579-project/README.md

 5. Document findings
     - Document the experiement using a pdf or similar, and save to 'docs'.
+    - This should be done automatically by the automated shell scripts but should be done if experimentation is being performed manually.
     - Ensure all steps are documented for reproducibility.

-    - e.g. Oddly enough, the baseline has accuracy: 0.9835, which is unexpected.
-There might be an issue, idk yet.

 6. Clean up the workspace
     - Run 'bin/cleanup.sh' or manually delete files in 'data/processed', 'data/split/train', and 'data/split/test'.